 As the parent of a teenager learning to drive, you are likely to be concerned about the welfare and safety of your child.
-There are two major steps to take in teaching your child to drive.
-First, review your own driving habits and offer your teen an example of safe driving practices and courtesy for other road users.
+Following are two major steps to take in teaching your child to drive.
+First, review your own driving habits and offer your teen an example of safe driving practices and courtesy for others who use our roadways.
 This may do more than anything else to ensure your teenager's driving safety.
 Second, make your teenager's practice driving sessions safe, positive, and productive by following the tips below.